 I work with men all the time who have read Deida and been served by the book and by his live events.
 Deida’s a badass for sure.
 I believe he is solely responsible for bringing men out of the “new age wimp” mentality that was common in the 80’s and 90’s.
 He started making “men’s work” sexy and compelling.

 So, again, praise to the man and his work.
+He kicks ass.
+His book is a must read, it is awesome for a certain stage on the path.
 His stuff is incredible.
 Deep bows.

 Time and time again I hear friends and clients who dig Deida (otherwise known as Deida-bots) get stuck in his words and concepts.
 While I realize that is partly the consumer of his information’s responsibility, it is also partly the black and white teachings around the masculine and feminine that keeps men trapped.